-1957-1970 Rabbi Oscar Werner
+1957 - 1970 Rabbi Oscar Werner

-Rabbi Werner and his wife Leah served the community for 13 years in its latter heyday when there were many children - including me.
-He was the one who officiated at my wedding in February '62.
+Rabbi Werner and his wife Leah served the community for 13 years in its latter heyday when there were many children.
+He was the one who officiated at my wedding in February 1962.

-Here seen at his induction in 1957 in a picture send by David Diamond, are
+Here seen at his induction in 1957 in a picture sent by David Diamond are From left David's father, Beady Diamond, Saul Ginsberg, Jack Maresky, Dr Leon Maresky, the tallest in the back-row middle, and next to him on his right Yankel Pick.
+Then we see Harry Stein,

-From left to right David Diamond's father, Beady Diamond, Saul Ginsberg, Jack Maresky, Dr Leon Maresky, the tallest in the back-row middle, and next to him on his right Yankel Pick.
-Then we see Harry Stein, Aubrey Sacks and Dr Hymie Tockar in the back-row extreme right.
+Aubrey Sacks and Dr Hymie Tockar in the back-row extreme right.
 In front are Rabbi Oscar Werner and Chief Rabbi Louis Rabinowitz.
-Then we don't know who that is - but as Dr Harry Wolfsohn was President of the Congregation at the time (1954 - 61) I am surmising that it is he.
-(Leon Chonin does not think so and surmises it may have been a visitor from Johannesburg) sitting next to Hilda Hotz.
-Hilda was for many years, (after Sam Levine) the Synagogue Secretary.
+Then we don't know who that is sitting next to Hilda Hotz - but as Dr Harry Wolfsohn was President of the Congregation at the time (1954 - 61) I am surmising that it is he.
+(Leon Chonin does not think so and thinks it may have been a visitor from Johannesburg) Hilda was for many years, (after Sam Levine) the Synagogue Secretary.